 The Council commissioned arc4 Ltd to undertake such a study which are commonly referred to as a Gypsy and Traveller Accommodation Assessments (GTAA.)
 The study was completed in May 2017 and updated in September 2017.
 It replaces the previous study which was completed in 2015.
 Read the full updated report below.

-The register will be in 2 parts.
+The register comprises 2 parts:

-- That is suitable for residential development
+- Is suitable for residential development.

 Additionally, in accordance with national guidance, as part of the process to assess the suitability of brownfield sites for residential development, the following points are also considered:

 - Any adverse impacts on the natural environment